finbourne/lusid-sdk-csharp/sdk/docs/CustomEntitiesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CustomEntitiesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CustomEntitiesApi>();
             var entityType = "entityType_example";  // string | The type of the Custom Entity to be created.
 An entityType can be created using the \"CreateCustomEntityDefinition\" endpoint for CustomEntityDefinitions. var customEntityRequest = new CustomEntityRequest(); // CustomEntityRequest | The payload describing the Custom Entity instance.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // CustomEntityResponse result = apiInstance.UpsertCustomEntity(entityType, customEntityRequest, opts: opts);

                 // UpsertCustomEntity: Upsert a Custom Entity instance CustomEntityResponse result = apiInstance.UpsertCustomEntity(entityType, customEntityRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));